 To understand the combined satiety response to the various nutrients, the table below shows the results of a multivariate analysis.

 Protein % was shown to have the most significant effect, with a 27% independent calorie reduction when someone moves from a low to high protein %.
 Potassium also has a highly statistically significant impact and corresponded to a 7.2% reduction in calories.
 This was followed by vitamin B2, calcium and sodium, respectively.

-Keep in mind that this effect represents the overall average of thirty-four thousand Optimisers.
-The nutrients you crave and provide greater satiety will be unique to your current diet and nutritional requirements.
+Remember that this effect represents the overall average of thirty-four thousand Optimisers.
+The nutrients you crave and greater satiety will be unique to your current diet and nutritional requirements.

 - Micros Masterclass

 - Micros Masterclass FAQs

 - Micros Masterclass Articles